codedx/srm-docker/README.md

 ### Considerations When Using Multiple Directories

-If you're using multiple folders for your Code Dx docker-compose install (e.g. a docker-compose folder for each version of Code Dx) and want to use the same volumes across all of them you should specify the project name `-p` option on relevant docker commands such as `docker-compose up`.
+If you're using multiple folders for your Code Dx Docker Compose install (e.g. a folder for each version of Code Dx) and want to use the same volumes across all of them you should specify the project name `-p` option on relevant Docker commands such as `docker-compose up`.

-When creating named volumes docker-compose will prepend the project name, which is the current directory name by default, to the volume name.
-Meaning if you have a docker-compose install under the folder `codedx-docker` and another under `codedx-docker-2` their volume names will be distinct and contain different data.
+When creating named volumes Docker Compose will prepend the project name, which is the current directory name by default, to the volume name.
+Meaning if you have a Docker Compose install under the folder `codedx-docker` and another under `codedx-docker-2` their volume names will be distinct and contain different data.
 Without specifying the `-p` option the following two named volumes would exist:

 - `codedx-docker_codedx-appdata-volume`
 - `codedx-docker-2_codedx-appdata-volume`